Keyboard ALT + g to toggle grid overlay

 Most of the information we need from you is collected via the web form you complete when submitting your content.
 This includes gathering information to create a HTML quick start page that is included with the download of your product and viewable online.
 Other requirements are:

-Your product must be relevant to (and usable with) AutoCAD 2020 or any of these AutoCAD 2020 vertical products: AutoCAD Architecture, AutoCAD Electrical, AutoCAD Mechanical, AutoCAD MEP, AutoCAD Civil 3D and must run on all Windows operating system supported by the AutoCAD 2020product (including both 32-bit and 64-bit versions).
+Your product must be relevant to (and usable with) AutoCAD 2022 or any of these AutoCAD 2022 vertical products: AutoCAD Architecture, AutoCAD Electrical, AutoCAD Mechanical, AutoCAD MEP, AutoCAD Civil 3D and must run on all Windows operating system supported by the AutoCAD 2022 product.
 If you indicate compatibility with one or more vertical products, you are responsible for testing your App with that product.
-You can also indicate the compatibility with AutoCAD 2019/2018/2017 (or its vertical listed above).
+You can also indicate the compatibility with AutoCAD 2021/2020/2019/2018/ (or its vertical listed above).

 The documentation information you provide when submitting your app will be used to create a standard format HTML page and must allow the user to quickly understand how to use your product.
 You can reference additional information (for example, additional help files posted on your website) from the standard HTML documentation.